Sahiiil1406/proxify/readme.md

-# Docker Proxy Service
+# Proxify

-A lightweight reverse proxy service that automatically routes `*.localhost` domains to running Docker containers based on their names.
+Proxify is a lightweight reverse proxy that automatically routes *.localhost domains to running Docker containers based on their names (e.g., nginx.localhost → nginx container IP).

+It solves the problem of manually managing port mappings and remembering random ports when developing with multiple Docker containers - instead of accessing localhost:3001, localhost:8080, etc., we can use intuitive domain names that automatically update as containers start/stop.

 ![image](https://github.com/user-attachments/assets/3973378b-ea63-46c1-92d3-3010cbb17415)

 ## Features